espimarisa/hibiki/README.md

 - 💬 Server, role, and channel info commands
 - 🔨 Useful and powerful moderation commands
 - 📜 Powerful and tweakable server event loggers
-- 🤖 Automod system with anti-spam and anti-invite
+- 🤖 Automod with antiSpam, antiInvite, antiRaid, etc.

 ... and many more!

 ## Hosting

-Hibiki is easily self-hostable, but we don't provide any official support for doing so.

 If you're just looking to use Hibiki, [invite][invite] the bot here.

 If you really want to self-host Hibiki, refer to the [wiki][wiki] for a guide.

+You should have some **Node.js**, **RethinkDB**, and **general sysadmin knowledge** before doing so, though.
+We **will not** answer self-hosting questions and any issues regarding such will be closed - unless it's a bug report.

 ## License